PandaSekh/PandaSekh_OldBlog/_posts/2021-01-12-react-commenting-system.md

 That's it!
 Add the `AllComments` component in the `index.js` file and now you can add and see comments with real-time updates!

-In the next part, we'll add the nested comments funcionality and some other small features, like ReCaptcha v3 and Markdown spport.
+[In the second part]({% post_url 2021-01-13-react-commenting-system-part-2 %}), we'll add the nested comments funcionality and some other small features, like Markdown spport.